roman-milk/roman-milk.github.io/dominican-slut.md

  Somehow his words actually made me love him more.
 He saw me as hot and sexy, something that only enhanced my willingness to continually give myself to him.

  Lying in my bed an hour later, I was riddled with guilt at getting so turned on and then actually enhancing the racial play by degrading myself.
-Report_Story #2